Current Status: May 2017 -

-- ISSUE 1 - This project, if approved, will set a dangerous new precedent allowing oil tanker trucks to have permission from Ventura County to use the intersection of Koenigstein Road and Highway 150 in Upper Ojai.
+- ISSUE 1 - This project sets a dangerous new precedent allowing oil tanker trucks to have permission from Ventura County to use the intersection of Koenigstein Road and Highway 150 in Upper Ojai.
 The current operator has been using that intersection in violation of their permit since another route was washed out during storms 1993.
 The company waited until the permit was up for renewal to "abate" their violations by applying for permission to the use the road.

 - ISSUE 2 - Violations of the California Environmental Quality Act (CEQA) related to air quality emissions and project segmentation.
 The project is located within the Ojai Valley Area Plan which has strict air quality rules, CFROG's appeal points out how County air assessment guidelines are inconsistent with those strict rules, thus creating a finding in violation of the area plan and the Ventura County General Plan which is the lead document.
 See the appeal report below for more information.